-Your business may also be eligible for support through the NSW Energy Saver Program.
-The program provides technical support for energy efficiency projects, training workshops, technology guides and toolkits, sector specific resources and new ways to finance sustainable building upgrades.
-The NSW Government also offers rebates for upgrading equipment for small businesses.
-For more information visit energysaver.nsw.gov.au/business.
+Your business may be eligible for support through the NSW Climate and Energy Action program.
+There are several grants, schemes and guides to help cut your energy consumption and minimise bills for your business, with sector specific resources and new ways to finance sustainable building upgrades.
+The NSW Government offers financial incentives to upgrade equipment via approved suppliers.
+For more information visit energy.nsw.gov.au/business-and-industry.